-Tokyo Tech is deepening science- and technology-related collaboration among top universities in East Asia through student and research exchanges with Tsinghua University (China) and Korea Advanced Institute of Science and Technology (KAIST) (South Korea).
-Students from Tsinghua University and KAIST are accepted at Tokyo Tech and students from Tokyo Tech are sent to both of these universities to conduct research activities.
-Getting to know neighboring countries that one is familiar with but only at a surface level is the first step to building an international career.
+Tokyo Tech is deepening science- and technology-related collaboration among top universities in Asia through student and research exchanges with Tsinghua University (China), KAIST (South Korea), and Nanyang Technological University (NTU) (Singapore).
+Students from Tsinghua University, KAIST, and NTU are accepted at Tokyo Tech and students from Tokyo Tech are sent to both of these universities to conduct research activities.
+The Consortium aim to improve the levels of higher education in Asia through university-wide cooperation so that future Asian leaders with high potential can be produced.

 The main characteristic of the initiative is the way in which Tokyo Institute of Technology's Combined Life Engineering Course, Nuclear Engineering Course, and Life Science and Technology Course, which promotes the science and engineering of life, within the integrated research education field, act as the focal point and cooperate to actively promote academic exchanges between Japan and Russia through student exchanges with the top two Russian universities in these fields of integrated science and engineering, and the way in which both countries cooperate to develop young engineers that can contribute to expected future.